xbwanglab/xubowang/README.md

 ## Biography

 Xubo Wang is currently a postdoctoral researcher in Zhejiang Lab.
-He got his PhD in September 2018 under the supervision of Prof Xuemin Lin, A/Prof. Wenjie Zhang and Dr. Lu Qin from the School of Computer Science and Engineering, University of New South Wales (UNSW), Australia.
+He got his PhD in September 2018 under the supervision of Prof Xuemin Lin, Prof. Wenjie Zhang and A/Prof..
+Lu Qin from UNSW Sydney.
 He got his M.S. and B.S. from Xiamen University, China in July 2014 and July 2011.

 ## Research Interests